Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Noninvasive measures can be taken to alleviate symptoms in the beginning stages of the condition and may prevent hammertoe from advancing if caught early.
 However, if the condition continues to progress, or is left unacknowledged or untreated for an extended period of time, toes will develop sores, infections, and the intensity of the pain will increase drastically.

 The most efficient way to prevent the development of hammertoe is by wearing properly fitted shoes.
 Avoid shoes that feel too snug on your feet or increase the pressure being applied to your toes.
 If you frequently wear high-heels, the heel height should be two inches or less, to ensure that a manageable amount of tow pressure is retained, especially when heels leave your toes bent for an extended period of time.

 Symptoms of hammertoe range in severity, but include:

-The physical characteristics of hammertoe make diagnosis readily apparent, but the physicians at Kayal Orthopaedic Center will perform a physical examination to further certify that the toe deformity is, in fact, hammertoe.
+The physical characteristics of hammertoe make diagnosis readily apparent, but our physicians will perform a physical examination to further certify that the toe deformity is, in fact, hammertoe.
 During the exam, our physicians will manipulate the patient’s foot in ways to reproduce the symptoms that are being experienced and study the contractures of the affected toes.
 X-rays can help to determine whether other deformities are present and to further clarify the severity of the condition.